2014 spring/summer course offerings that will apply toward a Climate Change Studies minor

 We are excited to offer you a rich array of innovative courses and experiences focused on climate change.
 The UM provides many opportunities for students to become informed and engaged on this issue—from multi-disciplinary coursework, to field studies, to study abroad and service learning opportunities.

-*Enroll in Climate Change: Science and Society (CCS 203), a freshman-level introductory interdisciplinary course where you will learn about the scientific and social dimensions of global climate change; co-taught by Nobel Prize winning climate scientist Dr. Steven Running.
+*Enroll in Introduction to Climate Change: Science and Society (CCS 103X), a freshman-level introductory interdisciplinary course where you will learn about the scientific and social dimensions of global climate change; co-taught by Nobel Prize winning climate scientist Dr. Steven Running.

 *Minor in Climate Change Studies, the first undergraduate degree of its kind in the nation.
 We offer a broad range of coursework to help you understand climate change from a multidisciplinary perspective AND we involve you in developing solutions.